 IHE profiles which have reached the status of Final Text are published as part of the domain’s Technical Framework Volumes 1-4.
 Prior to Final Text status, IHE profiles are published independently as Profile Supplements with the status of Public Comment or Trial Implementation.

 For a list and short description of Patient Care Device profiles, see http://wiki.ihe.net/index.php?title=Profiles#IHE_Patient_Care_Device_Profiles.
-The list includes all of the profiles in this document (Final Text) and may include profiles in the Trial Implementation stage.
+The list includes all of the profiles in this document (Final Text) and may include profiles in the Trial Implementation and Public Comment stage.

 Required Actor Groupings and Bindings